-For many governments around the world the elimination of forced labour remains an important challenge for the 21st century.
+For many governments around the world, the elimination of forced labour remains an important challenge in the 21st century.
 Not only is forced labour a serious violation of a fundamental human right, it is a leading cause of poverty and a hindrance to economic development.
-ILO standards on forced labour, in combination with targeted technical assistance, are the primary international tools for combating this scourge.
+ILO standards on forced labour, associated with well-targeted technical assistance, are the main tools at the international level to combat this scourge.

 Selected relevant ILO instruments

 - Forced Labour Convention, 1930 (No. 29) - [ratifications]

 This fundamental convention prohibits all forms of forced or compulsory labour, which is defined as "all work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily."
 Exceptions are provided for work required by compulsory military service, normal civic obligations, as a consequence of a conviction in a court of law (provided that the work or service in question is carried out under the supervision and control of a public authority and that the person carrying it out is not hired to or placed at the disposal of private individuals, companies or associations), in cases of emergency, and for minor communal services performed by the members of a community in the direct interest of the community.
 The convention also requires that the illegal extraction of forced or compulsory labour be punishable as a penal offence, and that ratifying states ensure that the relevant penalties imposed by law are adequate and strictly enforced.

 - Abolition of Forced Labour Convention, 1957 (No. 105) - [ratifications]

 This fundamental convention prohibits forced or compulsory labour as a means of political coercion or education or as a punishment for holding or expressing political views or views ideologically opposed to the established political, social or economic system; as a method of mobilizing and using labour for purposes of economic development; as a means of labour discipline; as a punishment for having participated in strikes; and as a means of racial, social, national or religious discrimination.